 Founded in 2020 by the Summit Interfaith Council, this fund is specifically designated for undocumented immigrants and families in need who were not able to benefit from government-issued stimulus checks.
 In 2021 Calvary financially contributed to this fund to make sure all eligible candidates were able to receive support.

-This ministry has been known by other names, such as Summit Hospitality Initiative and Code Blue, but regardless of the name its mission has remained the same.
-Since the winter of 2019, Summit Warm Hearts has invited our “neighbors without address” into our local houses of worship to provide a safe and warm place to share a meal and spend the night.
-The program is currently run through the Summit Interfaith Council and hosted by Beacon Unitarian Universality Congregation.
+Summit Warm Hearts invites our “neighbors without address” into local houses of worship to provide a safe and warm place to share a meal and spend the night.
+The program is currently run through the Summit Interfaith Council.
 The day program runs 7 days a week from mid-November until late-March, providing lunch, snacks, a shower, coordination for laundry, and connection to vital services like medical care and social services.
-Overnight shelter is provided at an offsite location with support from Bridges Outreach and Grace.
-Throughout the winter season Calvary’s parishioners participate in this vital ministry by serving as onsite hosts, providing fresh lunches, and helping coordinate laundry.
+Overnight shelter is provided at several local houses of worship.
+Throughout the winter season Calvary’s parishioners participate in this vital ministry by serving as onsite hosts and cooking or delivering fresh meals.